csalvador58/mlx_speech_to_text/README.md

 ### Using the Shell Script

-Make script executable. *(Current script runs the clipboard mode, adjust for your needs)*:
+Make script executable *(Current script runs the clipboard mode, adjust for your needs)*:

 ```bash
 chmod +x speech_to_text.sh